natasha-zw/t1a2_portfolio/README.md

 # T1A2 Portfolio

 ### Purpose
-The purpose of this site is to showcase me as an IT professional to potential employers who are the target audience.
+The purpose of this site is to showcase me as an IT professional and a web developer to potential employers.
+It is targeted to potential employers and other IT professionals.

 ### Site Features